hashicorp/terraform-provider-google/website/docs/r/compute_router_nat.html.markdown

   Default value is `PUBLIC`.
   Possible values are: `PUBLIC`, `PRIVATE`.

+* `auto_network_tier` -
+  (Optional)
+  The network tier to use when automatically reserving NAT IP addresses.
+  Must be one of: PREMIUM, STANDARD.
+If not specified, then the current project-level default tier is used.
+  Possible values are: `PREMIUM`, `STANDARD`.

 * `region` -
   (Optional)
   Region where the router and NAT reside.